iamdcj/javascripts/paradigms/object-oriented-programming/README.md

 # Object-Oriented Programming

-Object-Oriented Programming is an approach to engineering which utilises objects in a programming language to 'model' things in our applications that exist in the real world - we can represent actual things in our programs using objects, and create easy-access to functionality and data.
+Object-Oriented Programming is an approach to engineering which utilises objects in a programming language in order to 'model' things in our applications that exist in the real world, using objects,

-This example models a football `player` using object syntax; the information related to the `player` is stored within a specific namespace.
+This example models a football `player` using `object` syntax; the information related to the `player` is stored within a specific namespace.

 ```
-const player = {
+const Player = {
   name: "Xavi Herndandez"
   position: "CM",
   age: 32,